 The majority shareholder of the Ibrox club was found to have brought the game into disrepute by a judicial panel appointed by the Scottish Football Association (SFA).

-He was fined a total of £200,000, payable within 30 days, for a range of breaches of the association's rules and regulations.
+He was fined a total of £200,000, payabled within 30 days, for a range of breaches of the association's rules and regulations.

 Included in the findings was that Mr Whyte had three times failed to follow the directions of the tribunal that he had previously described as "farcical".
 The ban for life prohibits Mr Whyte from being an "official" at a football club in Scotland, but it does not affect his ability to own shares in Rangers.

 The decision was a result of the independent inquiry into Mr Whyte's takeover and running of the club since last May, which was chaired by Lord Nimmo Smith.

 Rangers were also fined £160,000 by the SFA as a result of the rule breaches and were hit with a 12 month player registration embargo as punishment.

 The SFA said both parties have three days to appeal the decision of the judicial panel, while full reasons for the findings will be released by the governing body in due course.